yyin-dev/BackTrack/README.md

 The group project for HKU COMP 3297 _Sortware Engineering_, 2019 -- Group F (FastDev).

 ## Installation
-You need to have environment for python and Django first.
+You need to have environment for python, Django, and ReactJS first.

 *   **For Backend**
     ```